jcurl/code.research/qnx/DEVELOPER.md

 not continuously tested, may result in data that is incorrect.
 However, there is value in such platforms for the sake of portability and designing code to handle the different variants.

+An example of occasional support for Tier 2 targets are:

+- Cygwin 3.x (Windows 10 64-bit or later)
+- NetBSD 10.1 (RPi4 cross-compile)
+- MacOS-X (non-free, support very limited)

 ## 4. Submitting Patches